jeffthomasiii/Just-a-Thought-Blog/_posts/2025-12-03-When-People-Say-Love-Is-Not-Enough.md

 • The relationship did not heal.
 • The response did not match the effort.
 • The gap between us stayed the same.
-> Love is enough to make you faithful, obedient, and whole.
+> *"Love is enough to make you faithful, obedient, and whole."*

 Those are real experiences.
 But they are not evidence that love failed.
 They are evidence that someone stopped loving in the way God defines love.
 Or they evidence that the relationship was sustained by something less than agape.